-The Registered Nurse (RN) working for Te Whatu Ora will have a desire to develop in an area of nursing; will have the ability to work using a team nursing approach, demonstrate values consistent with those of Te Whatu Ora and will be committed to the principles of the Treaty of Waitangi.
+The Registered Nurse (RN) working for C&C DHB will have a desire to develop in an area of nursing; will have the ability to work using a team nursing approach, demonstrate values consistent with those of C&C DHB and will be committed to the principles of the Treaty of Waitangi.

 The PDRP is integral in assessing and monitoring the nursing skill levels.
+Furthermore your specific cancer nursing competencies will be assessed using the Knowledge and Skills Framework for Cancer Nurses.

-The Team Nursing approach (Collaborative Nursing Model) commits to provide person / family centred care, using current evidence to assist people to achieve their optimum health.
-It considers the nursing skill (PDRP) level and staff mix with Registered Nurses (RN), Enrolled Nurses (EN) / Nurse Assistants (NA) and

-Health Care Assistants (HCA) working together as part of the team.
+The Team Nursing approach commits to provide person / family centred care, using current evidence to assist people to achieve their optimum health.
+It considers the nursing skill (PDRP) level and staff mix with Registered Nurses (RN), Enrolled Nurses (EN) / Nurse Assistants (NA) and Health Care Assistants (HCA) working together as part of the team.
 The benefits of a Team Nursing approach are:

-- Improved communication and coordination of care; - Enhanced teaching of clinical decision-making and skills; - Increased patient satisfaction - Improved patient care - Increased work satisfaction and staff retention - Decreased staff turnover
+- Improved communication and coordination of care; - 2 Enhanced teaching of clinical decision-making and skills; - Increased patient satisfaction - Improved patient care - Increased work satisfaction and staff retention - Decreased staff turnover